-The experimental data did not reveal any significant differences in learning performance across the six groups and the six different conditions for either of the two concepts that could be explicitly accredited to the presence of different levels of multiple representations.
-And this lack of support for the learning style "meshing" hypothesis is consistent with the findings of other experiments conducted by Massa and Mayer (2003) and Constantinidou and Baker (2002).
-However, it should be emphasized that the sample sizes (ten per condition) were too small to make any statistical inferences.
-Moreover, some methodological limitations were evident including the lack of participants with a reported aural or visual learning style.
-The possibility that the concepts were too simple or common sense could also have resulted in an inflated pre-test score, due to correct guessing and/or logic in the first instance.
-This along with the unnatural research setting (to some), possible testing effects, and the self-selection process which resulted in a sample of students with a higher than standard grade point averages (the average GPA of the participants was 5.06/7.00) could also contributing factors to this finding.
+The experimental data did not reveal any differences in learning performance across the six groups and the six different conditions for either of the two concepts.
+This lack of support for the learning style "meshing" hypothesis is consistent with the findings of other experiments conducted by Massa and Mayer (2003) and Constantinidou and Baker (2002).
+However, it should be emphasized that the sample sizes (ten per cell) were too small to make any statistical inferences.
+Moreover, some methodological limitations were evident including the lack of participants with aural and visual learning styles, the possibility that the concepts were too simple or common sense resulting in inflated pre-test scores due to correct guessing and/or logic, the unnatural research setting, possible testing effects, and self-selection of students with higher average grade point averages (the average GPA of the participants was 5.06/7.00).
+Given the literature indicates that multimodal learning may be of greater benefit to lower-achieving students, while higher achieving students perform well regardless of how the content is presented, this could provide some explanation for the lack of impact of multiple representations of content on learning performance within this experiment (Zwyno, 2003).